Combinatorial descriptions of biclosed sets in affine type: Motivating example: The affine symmetric group

 We once again define weak order on $\tS_n$ by $\widetilde{\sigma} \leq \widetilde{\tau}$ if and only if $I(\widetilde{\sigma}) \subseteq I(\widetilde{\tau})$.

-This time, weak order is only a semilattice.
+This time, weak order is only a complete meet-semilattice.
 This means that, if a subset $\cX$ of $\tS_n$ has an upper bound, then it has a least upper bound, but no upper bound need exist at all.
 (Every non-empty subset of $\tS_n$ continues to have a greatest lower bound.)

 Weak order has many applications, for example in the representation theory of quivers and in the structure of cluster algebras, and for many of these purposes we would like to extend the weak order on $\tS_n$ to some larger poset which is a complete lattice.
-It is natural to imagine doing this by defining some collection of subsets of $\tT$ which would play the role of ``generalized inversion sets".
+It is natural to imagine doing this by defining some collection of subsets of $\tT$ which would play the role of ``generalized inversion sets''.
 Such a definition was proposed and studied by Matthew Dyer~(see, e.g., \cite{Dyer2019}); we will describe it here for the case of $S_n$ and $\tS_n$ and for a general Coxeter group in the next section.

 We define a subset $J$ of $T$ to be \newword{closed} if, whenever $1 \leq i < j < k \leq n$ and $(i,j)$ and $(j,k) \in J$, then $(i,k) \in J$.